DuBard School History & Mission

 The DuBard School also serves as a referral service, as more than 400 referral calls are received by the school each year.
 One of our goals in bringing the gift of language to individuals with communication disorders, including the written language disorder of dyslexia, is to ensure all individuals receive the best services available, no matter where they are located.

-The school is staffed by nationally certified speech-language pathologists, certified academic language therapists and educators students with hearing loss.
+The school is staffed by nationally certified speech-language pathologists, certified academic language therapists and educators of students with hearing loss.
 They teach children ages 3-13 through a special phonetic, multisensory program called the DuBard Association Method®.

 Professional development opportunities are offered in the DuBard Association Method® through supervised practicum for university students, courses, staff development programs and on-site consultations across the United States and in several foreign countries.
 The DuBard School is a practicum site for university students majoring in speech-language pathology, audiology or dyslexia therapy.
 It also serves as an observation and practicum site for those in nursing, kinesiology, science education, music, and social work.